Last updated on 10 February 2022

 De Quervain's surgery is normally performed as a day surgery procedure, with the healing process taking up to 2 weeks.
 This usually results in very rapid if not immediate relief of the pain and stiffness.
 Many individuals will begin to use their hands for simple daily activities immediately after surgery, but heavier lifting tasks may take longer and should not be attempted until you feel comfortable.

 You will normally be given a splint in the immediate post-operative period for your comfort.

-If you have concerns about your hand and wrist pains, don't be afraid to speak to a specialist.
+If you have concerns about your hand and wrist pains, don’t be afraid to speak to an orthopaedic hand specialist.

 Article reviewed by Dr Jonathan Lee, hand surgeon at Parkway East Hospital

 De Quervain’s tenosynovitis.
 (2020, July 23) Retrieved December 28, 2021, from https://www.mayoclinic.org/diseases-conditions/de-quervains-tenosynovitis/symptoms-causes/syc-20371332

 Treating and Preventing De Quervain’s Syndrome.
 (2017, September 11) Retrieved December 28, 2021, from https://stretchcoach.com/articles/de-quervains-syndrome/